How Do I Select A Gas Regulator?

 Pressure Ratings

-1. How is your outlet pressure related to your anticipated flow?
+1. How does your outlet pressure correlate to anticipated flow?

 Temperature